11 Key Martech Trends for 2021-2025

 Their recently-expanded YouTube Studio has a fairly robust video editing platform.

-Searches for video editing tool YouTube Studio have increased more than 200% in the last year.
+Searches for video editing tool YouTube Studio have increased more than 28% over the last year.

 There's also Viddyoze.